113ll3/Ibmclouddocscli/idt/commands.md

 ## enable
 {: #enable}

 Enable an existing app for {{site.data.keyword.cloud_notm}} deployment.
 The `enable` command attempts to automatically detect the language of an existing app and then prompt for necessary additional information.
-Files are generated to be used for local Docker containers, Cloud Foundry deployment, Cloud Foundry Enterprise Environment deployment, or Kubernetes Container deployment.
 All deployment environments can be used through a manual `deploy` or by using a DevOps toolchain.
+Only the deployment files that are relevant for your choice of deployment target are created.
+You can use the [**ibmcloud dev edit**](/docs/cli?topic=cloud-cli-idt-cli#edit) command from the app directory to add more deployment file types if you need them.

 While logged in to {{site.data.keyword.cloud_notm}}, you can connect this local app with an app that is already in {{site.data.keyword.cloud_notm}} or create a new {{site.data.keyword.cloud_notm}} app.
 To take advantage of {{site.data.keyword.cloud_notm}} features such as services and DevOps toolchains, an app in {{site.data.keyword.cloud_notm}} is necessary.
 When an {{site.data.keyword.cloud_notm}} app is created for an app that is cloned from a Git repository, the {{site.data.keyword.cloud_notm}} app includes this repository in its configuration.